jevon71-work/puppet-vagrant/README.md

 1. Puppet 4 Agent installed
 2. Terraform version 0.6.x (latest version)
 3. Terraform version 0.7.x (latest "non-buggy" version)
-4. Python 3 / PIP 3 - required for ssaml stuff created by Jeremy Witte
+4. Python 3 / PIP 3 - required for awssaml stuff created by Jeremy Witte
 5. Git, so I can push / pull repos locally from GitHub / BitBucket
 6. Serverspec, so I can test the effects of my code changes
 7. TestKitchen, additional testing platform
+8. Ansible, because for some reason, some people seem to like it

 I will be expanding my requirements as I go - I would like to have a CI server as part of this environment, so I don't need to always manually run tests.